buzzn/broker-evaluation/api.md

 - *flatSize*: The user's flat size in m^2.
 - *inhabitants*: The number of people living in the flat.
 - *avatar*: The user's avatar encoded in base64.
+- *meterId*: The id of the user's meter.

 ### Update  profile
 `PUT /profile`